What to do after a storm

 Damage inside your home

 The Bureau of Meteorology (BOM) has various helpful storm maps and information you can access online.
 For example, if you live in South East Queensland, check Storm Tracker, which predicts the position of a severe storm 30 minutes in advance.

 Flooring is another area that can be affected, adds Mann.
 “Storms will often cause damage to carpets and flooring and to home contents as a result of rain water and run off.”

 Ceilings are more susceptible to long-term damage.
 “Ceilings are often damaged as a result of roof plumbing not coping with the amount of water,” explains Mann.
 “Be careful when returning home because of the potential for ceilings to collapse.
 Sometimes you won’t even know that you have a leak in your ceiling cavity until insulation is so soaked that it’s too heavy for the ceiling to hold.”

 Hail can cause considerable physical damage, according to the Bureau of Meteorology.
-“Be careful of broken glass when checking your home, especially if there has been a hailstorm,” says David.
+“Be careful of broken glass when checking your home, especially if there has been a hailstorm,” says Mann.
 “Secure windows straight away.
 In this circumstance you can call one of our glass providers directly – Windscreens O’Brien or Express Glass.”

 Damage outside your home